bSchnepp/Feral/README.md

 ```

 I've broken this rule a few times, but this should be fixed as soon as possible.
-(for now, we have the bogus variable ```ILOVEBEAR18``` which should be checked to 'false' before doing stuff, just in case for whatever reason
- there's something somewhere that requires old functionality and hasn't been fixed yet.
-This should eventually be removed and then hide experimental features behind an ifdef.)

 Functions intended to be stable should use: